Andrew Green (Formula One): Biography

-Force India/Racing Point (2010-2021)

 By 2010, Green was back at Silverstone, with the team now called Force India, after taking over the technical reins of the teams operation, initially working as Director of Engineering.
 In 2011 Green was appointed Technical Director, a role in which he remained until June 2021.

-Aston Martin (2021-present)

 In 2021, Racing Point was renamed to Aston Martin, which marked Aston Martin's return to Formula 1 after a 61 year absence following their departure in the 1950s.
 Green was promoted to Chief Technical Officer as part of a reshuffle in the technical team with Dan Fallows taking his place as technical director.

-However, in February 2023, Green was subsequently announced to have departed as Chief Technical Officer of the team ahead of the 2023 Formula 1 Season as he is moved to the team's umbrella company - Aston Martin Performance Technology where he keeps the same position as when he was in the Formula 1 Team, Chief Technical Officer.
-Subsequently, Technical Director Dan Fallows took over as head of the technical team though Fallows would later be removed from the position at the end of 2024.
-The position would also not be used for the 2024 season until the announcement by Aston Martin in 2024 that now former-Technical Director at Scuderia Ferrari Enrico Cardile will join the team in 2025 as Chief Technical Officer.
+In February 2023, Green was announced to have departed as Chief Technical Officer of the team ahead of the 2023 season as he was moved to the team's Advanced Technology company - Aston Martin Performance Technology as Chief Technical Officer.
+Technical Director Dan Fallows took over as head of the technical team, though Fallows would later be removed from the position at the end of 2024.

+The position of Chief Technical Officer remained vacant following Andrew's departure until the announcement by Aston Martin in 2024 that Technical Director Enrico Cardile of Ferrari will join the team in 2025 as Chief Technical Officer.